NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Local/neurodeskapp.md

 - With privileged access: Docker or Podman to run respective engines

-- Without privileged access: TinyRange Engine (included with Neurodesk App)
+- Without privileged access: TinyRange Engine (included with Neurodesk App) and QEMU (only on macOS)

 ## Downloading Neurodesk App